Patient education: Polycystic ovary syndrome (PCOS) (Beyond the Basics)

 Oral contraceptives — Oral contraceptives (OCs; with combined estrogen and progestin) are the most commonly used treatment for regulating menstrual periods in women with polycystic ovary syndrome (PCOS).
 OCs protect the woman from endometrial (uterine) hyperplasia or cancer by inducing a monthly menstrual period.
 OCs are also effective for treating hirsutism and acne.
 A skin patch and vaginal ring are also available for contraception.
 Some women choose intrauterine devices (IUDs) containing a type of progesterone to minimize uterine bleeding and protect against uterine cancer.
 However, unlike OCs, patch, and ring, the IUD is not effective for treating acne or facial hair.

-Women with PCOS occasionally ovulate, and oral contraceptives are useful in providing protection from pregnancy.
-Although an OC allows for bleeding once per month, this does not mean that the PCOS is “cured;” irregular cycles generally return when the OC is stopped.
+Women with PCOS occasionally ovulate, and OCs are useful in providing protection from pregnancy.
+Although an OC allows for bleeding once per month, this does not mean that the PCOS is "cured"; irregular cycles generally return when the OC is stopped.
 (See "Patient education: Absent or irregular periods (Beyond the Basics)".)

-Oral contraceptives decrease the body's production of androgens, and anti-androgen drugs (such as spironolactone) decrease the effect of androgens.
+OCs decrease the body's production of androgens, and antiandrogen drugs (such as spironolactone) decrease the effect of androgens.
 These treatments can be used in combination to reduce and slow hair growth.
-Oral contraceptives and anti-androgens can also reduce acne.
+OCs and antiandrogens can also reduce acne.
 Other prescription skin treatments (eg, medicated lotions) or oral antibiotics may be recommended in some cases.
 (See "Patient education: Acne (Beyond the Basics)".)

-Before prescribing an oral contraceptive, a clinician will perform an examination or a blood test to be certain that a woman is not pregnant.
+Before prescribing an OC, a clinician will perform an examination or a blood test to be certain that a woman is not pregnant.
 If a woman has not had a period for six weeks or longer, the clinician may first prescribe a hormone (sample brand name: Provera) to induce a menstrual period.

 Side effects — Some women who take birth control pills (not just those with PCOS) stop having monthly bleeding or develop irregular spotting and bleeding.
 Irregular bleeding usually resolves after a few menstrual cycles.